alexdmiller/shape-mapper/README.md

 <img width="700" alt="getting-started-2" src="https://github.com/user-attachments/assets/0595fd10-d813-4704-8645-975ee4f563a4" />

+> [!WARNING]
+> Shape Mapper is currently in beta.
+The library has been used for production installations, but has not yet been tested by the wider community, and some changes may occur based on feedback.

 ## 👩‍💻  Example code

 Here is a minimal example showing what the library interface looks like: